 File last updated: 8/3/2016

-Larry Bitensky is a professor of music at Centre where he teaches composition, music theory, musicianship, and world music.
+Larry Bitensky is W. George Matton Professor of Music at Centre where he teaches composition, music theory, musicianship, and world music.
 He was named a Centre Scholar in 2012, and has served as chair of the music program.

 Known for music described as “extraordinarily sensitive and beautiful” and “speaking directly to the heart,” composer and pianist Bitensky has been hailed for works that are satisfying for performers and communicative to audiences.
 With their emotional intensity, directness, lyrical and sinuous melodies, and funky, polyrhythmic grooves, his works range from wistfully nostalgic, deeply sad, and evocative, to exuberant, playful, and ecstatic.